oangelo/NetworkModels/README.md

 ******

 #Classes:
+Network -> vertex -> edges

 - Network class:
 Every Algorithm that generates a network should inherit from the Network class.
 Every network has vertexes and every vertex has edges.
-Network -> vertex -> edges
     - operator[i] -> list of vertex pointed by ith element

 - Vertex class:
-The vertexes has some connections with other vertexes.
-Those connections are stored inside the class edges.
+The vertexes have connections with other vertexes, those connections are stored inside the class edges.
-    - operator[i] -> ith conected vertex
+    - operator[i] -> ith connected vertex
     - operator(i) -> ith edge
+    - vertexes do not accept repeated edges

 - Edge class:
 A class that holds information of which is the owner vector an with which other